theSaintKappa/ZSTiO-LiveLock/README.md

-# ZSTiO LiveLock
+# 🔒 ZSTiO LiveLock
-A door monitoring system for tracking and logging room access states using ESP32 and Firebase Firestore.
+#### A door monitoring system for tracking and logging room access states using ESP32 and Firebase Firestore.

-> [!NOTE]
 > ZSTiO LiveLock is a simple IoT solution that monitors the state of a door (open/closed) using a reed switch sensor and reports this data to Firebase Firestore in real-time.
 I designed it to use on my school's library door but it can be easily adapted for other use cases.

-### Features
+### ✨ Features
 * **Real-time door state monitoring** using a reed switch sensor
 * **Firestore integration** for storing current door state and logging all state changes
 * **Visual feedback** via built-in LED: